 The ‘Fellows’ are distinguished: not based on their quality as a teacher or educational leader but on their experience and their impact on education.
-These Teaching Fellows are not to be confused with the Fellows of the Centre for Academic Teaching (the name of this programme was changed from Teaching Fellow to Senior Fellow programme in November 2018).
+These Teaching Fellows are not to be confused with the Fellows of the Centre for Academic Teaching and Learning (the name of this programme was changed from Teaching Fellow to Senior Fellow programme in November 2018).
 This latter Senior Fellow programme is meant as a career track towards professorship with emphasis on education.

 In 2021, the Comenius programme will have four themes, namely 'The first 100 days of the student, 'Working on societal issues', 'Succesful graduation' and an free theme on the subject of Fit for the future.

 Senior Fellow grant: only one Senior Fellowship can be nominated per faculty.
 Most faculties therefore organise an internal selection procedure.
 Contact your faculty's head of Acadmic Affairs for the internal deadlines of your faculty.